sjkoske/GitTesting/README.md

-## Learning about git
+# Learning about git

-Actually learning about it
+## Actually learning about it
+- git commit
+- git push
+- git pull
+- git clone